-Being the oldest black Baptist church in Omaha, founded in 1884, Zion Baptist Church originally met in members’ homes until it finally raised enough money in the 1890s for a building.
+Being the oldest Black Baptist church in Omaha, founded in 1884, Zion Baptist Church originally met in members’ homes until it finally raised enough money in the 1890s for a building.
 Though that building was destroyed in a horrible tornado on Easter Sunday, 1913, a new one was constructed to fill the void.
-Zion is located at 2215 Grant Street in Omaha.
+Zion is located at 2215 Grant St. in Omaha.

 Gospel Quintets and Quartets

 Gospel quintets (five singers) and gospel quartets (four singers) were harmonized singing groups.
 They were a popular part of Omaha's African American church music scene beginning in the late 1940s.

 The Soul Seekers were a gospel quintet in Omaha started in 1969 by Lumie Woodward Davis and Betty Salter Evans.
 Betty, a pianist and singer, brought experience to the group, having studied music and performed in groups in Alabama and Detroit.
 Lumie Davis was friends with Betty’s Mom, Vera Wallace.
 Lumie shared that she wanted to start a singing group but needed a piano player.
 Vera suggested Betty and they both decided it could work.
 Ann Walker and Lois Greer joined, as well as Willie Mae Williams a few months later.
 Carl James Evans Sr., suggested the name Soul Seekers and when Betty shared the idea with the group, they agreed.
 The Soul Seekers quintet was formed.
 Over the years, Frances Wallace, Essie Finley, Helen Pinkard and Tumniel Davis also sang in the group.